BidCarbon marketplace

 Pricing responsibility

 We do not regulate the open market.
-It is the responsibility of the CDRC owner to find a buyer and agree on a purchase price.
+It is the responsibility of the holder of a carbon data rights certificate to find a buyer and agree on a purchase price.

 Transaction disputes

 We do not moderate transaction disputes between buyers and sellers.
-Refer all payment issues to the relevant state or territory court or appointing authority.
+All payment-related matters should be submitted to the competent court or a designated arbitration body.

 Open market